-The Traeger Pro is the most popular and best selling Treager grill.
+The Traeger Pro is the most popular and best-selling Traeger grill.
 It comes in two sizes.
-The 575 square inch model has enough space to cook 5 racks of ribs at once, or 4 chickens which should be plenty for most people.
+The 575 square inch model has enough space to cook five racks of ribs at once, or four chickens which should be plenty for most people.

 You can also choose between black or bronze color.

-The big change in 2019 is the addition of Wifi technology to the Pro lineup.
-This ‘WiFIRE’ feature lets you connect your grill to the Traeger companion app, and control it from anywhere you have an internet connection.
+It’s great to see Traeger include Wifi technology in the base Pro lineup.
+This ‘WiFIRE’ feature lets you connect your grill to the Traeger companion app and control it anywhere you have an internet connection.

 We have a guide that covers which Traeger grills have WiFi.